-- a person driving a motorised wheelchair that cannot travel at over 10 kilometres per hour (on level ground) - a person in a non-motorised wheelchair - · a person pushing a motorised or non-motorised wheelchair - a person in or on a wheeled recreational device or wheeled toy (see rule 18).

-Note 2: Wheelchair, wheeled recreational device and wheeled toy are defined in the dictionary.
+- a person driving a motorised wheelchair that cannot travel at over 10 kilometres per hour (on level ground) - · a person in a non-motorised wheelchair - · a person pushing a motorised or non-motorised wheelchair - a person in or on a wheeled recreational device or wheeled toy - a person in or on a personal mobility device (see rule 18). - Note 2: Personal mobility device, wheelchair, wheeled recreational device and wheeled toy are defined in the dictionary.